Search for a Cruising Yacht

-Browse All New and Used Cruising Yachts for Sale
+Find New and Used Cruising Yachts for Sale

-Featured Cruising Yacht Builders
+Best Cruising Yacht Brands & Yacht Builders

 What is a Cruising Yacht?

-Why You Should Buy a Cruising Yacht
+Why Should You Buy a Cruising Yacht?

 You should buy a cruising yacht if your wanderlust has you adding new destinations to your bucket list daily, or if you can picture yourself watching the sun set over the crystalline blue waters of the Caribbean…or the Gulf of Mexico…or on the Intracoastal Waterway.
 There’s something special about dropping anchor in a secluded cove, eating dinner under the stars, and enjoying your morning coffee as the sun rises with no pressures apart from deciding your next destination.
 If this sounds heavenly, you might be perfectly suited for the cruiser’s lifestyle.
 Make of it what you will – if you’re a dedicated sailor, a sailing yacht could be your chance to combine those two loves, or you add a little more speed to your schedule and go the motor yacht route instead.
 Either way, you can be on your way to a more relaxing life on the water.

 A cruising yacht’s cost will depend on a few factors, just like any other yacht or boats for sale you are looking to buy.
 As soon as we use the term, “yacht” we are addressing yachts of 79ft or above in length.
 When considering which cruising yacht is the right one for you, please consider the following: